JOIN OUR TEAM

 • The UCSO will vet volunteers before they are approved for membership.
 The vetting process can take some time so be sure to apply early.

-• NEW for 2024 Season - The UCSO will now be conducting annual background checks for all members, new and existing.
+• Annual background checks - The UCSO conducts annual background checks for all members, new and existing.
 No new information or forms are needed from existing members.
 If you choose to opt out of this, you will opt out of serving with TERT.

 Pre-season training in spring